Archives - Exhibition Surrealism in 1947

 29 Ervin Marton

-Photograph: Denise Bellon, 1947 (c) The Equinox Films - Denise Bello Photographic Fund
+Photograph: Denise Bellon, 1947 (c) the equinox films - Denise Bellon photographic collection n

 Catalog Surrealism in 1947 - Editions Maeght

-Executed in 1947 in an edition of 999 copies, of which 49 numbered I-XLIX and 950 on superior wove paper.
+Executed in 1947 in an edition of 999 copies, including 49 numbered I-XLIX and 950 on superior wove paper.

-On the pink cardboard cover, breast in hand-colored rubber foam and mounted on black velvet, produced in collaboration with Enrico Donati.
+On the pink cardboard cover, hand-colored foam rubber breast mounted on black velvet, made in collaboration with Enrico Donati.
 Catalog of the International Exhibition of Surrealism presented by Marcel Duchamp and André Breton at the Galerie Maeght in July-August 1947.
 Texts by André Breton Georges Bataille, Hans Bellmer, Joë Bousquet, Benjamin Péret, Robert Lebel, Pierre Mabille… and 24 original illustrations including 5 color lithographs by Victor Brauner, Max Ernst, Jacques Hérold, Wifredo Lam and Joan Miro, 5 five etchings by Hans Bellmer, Marcel Jean, Maria (Maria Martins), Yves Tanguy and Dorothea Tanning and 12 lithographs in black by Serge Brignoni, Alexander Calder, Bruno Capacci, Elizabeth Van Damme, Julio de Diego, Enrico Donati, David Hare, Jacqueline Lamba, Matta, Kay Sage, Yves Tanguy and Toyen.

 The book La Saga Maeght by Yoyo Maeght, with dedication.
 Link here